-Academic Year: 2021/22 Total fund allocated: £21,340 Key indicator 1: The engagement of all pupils in regular physical activity - Chief Medical Officers guidelines recommend that primary school pupils undertake at least 30 minutes of physical activity a day in school 32% Intent Implementation Impact School focus with clarity on intended impact: Actions to achieve: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
-What has changed?: Sustainability and suggested next steps: To provide high quality play experiences for all pupils during playtime and lunchtime.
-Actively support pupils in the playground by teaching them to play cooperatively and introduce them to a wide range of playtime games and activities Increase number of active children during lunchtime Train older children to become play leaders Employment of a qualified TA to lead purposeful play improved playground provision Creation of Wet Play and Outdoor Play games books for all lunchtime supervisors Purchase of playground equipment - stilts £4,600 £229 all pupils are able to channel their energy in a positive way to improve self-discipline and self-confidence reduction in the number of playtime behaviour incidents positive feedback from pupils impact in the classroom on co-operation and sharing lunchtime staff on strategies to improve play Children have a better quality of Physical Education opportunities and there are increased participation levels in active learning across the school (including in extra-curricular clubs).
-Sports Safe Equipment Inspection completed annually to ensure equipment is safe for lessons Purchase of new PE equipment to expand the range of sports on offer (foam javelins, vertical jump, Nerf howlers, dodgeballs, hi stepper, archery set) £108£1,507 better quality of performance pride in performing well Wider variety of sports on offer improve safety Continue investment in new and varied sports equipment CPD for staff in new sports Children in EYFS are able to continue active, outdoor learning in all weathers Forest School active equipment • £344 improve mental wellbeing, building resilience, ensuring children remain active through all weathers Ensure all children access the outdoor environment in all weathers
+Academic Year: 2022/23 Total fund allocated: £21,310 Key indicator 1: The engagement of all pupils in regular physical activity - Chief Medical Officers guidelines recommend that primary school pupils undertake at least 30 minutes of physical activity a day in school Intent Intent Implementation Impact School focus with clarity on intended impact: Actions to achieve: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
+What has changed?: Sustainability and suggested next steps: To provide swimming lessons to all children in Year Groups 3 to 6 - This included cohorts who had completed swimming in earlier years and those who had not been able to due to Covid-19 restrictions Hiring of a portable Swimming Pool and swimming coaches onto the school site for Autumn 23 term.
+Schedule designed to ensure that all students took part in assessment classes, with additional allocations then made for pupils not achieving baseline marks Swimming kit purchase for those not able to afford it from standard budget) All pupils have now completed at least one session of swimming lessons at school All pupils have increased confidence in water and increased swimming ability those able to achieve baselines reported above Continue with this provision in 23/24, providing standard training for Y3 but also refresher training for Y4 to Y6 to maintain swimming ability To provide high quality play experiences for all pupils during playtime and lunchtime.
+Actively support pupils in the playground by teaching them to play cooperatively and introduce them to a wide range of playtime games and activities Increase number of active children during lunchtime Train older children to become play leaders Employment of a qualified TA to lead purposeful play - improved playground provision Purchase of playground equipment CPD for all lunchtime staff on strategies to improve play opportunities (spend exceeded this) • £250 • None All pupils are able to channel their energy in a positive way to improve self-discipline and self-confidence Reduction in the number of playtime behaviour incidents Positive feedback from pupils Impact in the classroom on co-operation and sharing Continue with this provision in 23/24 Playground enhancements and markings (funded through capital budget, not Sports Premium) Children have a better quality of Physical Education opportunities and there are increased participation levels in active learning across the school (including in extra-curricular clubs).
+Sports Safe Equipment Inspection completed annually to ensure equipment is safe for lessons Repairs to PE equipment after Inspection • £114 • £200 Better quality of performance Pride in performing well Wider variety of sports on offer Improve safety Continue all activities in 23/24.
+Look to develop range of